taddison/personal-site/content/blog/2021/08/interesting-links---august-2021/index.md

 And now looking back, after reading [authentication in React apps](https://kentcdodds.com/blog/authentication-in-react-applications) it is hard to unsee the many times I have made the same mistakes over and over.
 At least next time I need to write an app I've got a solid pattern to follow, and maybe one day I'll refactor some existing code into the pattern (hahaha...).

-Looking forward again I'm already confident that Next.js + Tailwindcss are my go-to choices for building, but hosting is a little trickier.
-While I've been very happy with Netlify for static sites, because Next.js integrates so tightly with Vercel that's probably an upcoming shift I'll make.
-But nothing has yet dislodged firebase/firestore as the go-to _web accessible_ database to use...until I started reading about Supabase.
+Looking forward again, I'm already confident that Next.js + Tailwindcss are my go-to choices for building.
+Hosting is a little trickier.
+While I've been very happy with Netlify for static sites, because Next.js integrates so tightly with Vercel that's probably an upcoming change I'll make.
+Nothing has yet dislodged firebase/firestore as the go-to _web accessible_ data store to use...until I started reading about Supabase.
 And given it's actually SQL (hooray!)
 I'm even _more_ interested than I was before.
 Reading through [an end to end tutorial](https://www.freecodecamp.org/news/the-complete-guide-to-full-stack-development-with-supabas/) has convinced me this is worth exploring more.

 Another missing piece of my puzzle is how to make calls to that backend - in most cases I'm using a straightforward `useFirestore` hook that has some home-rolled caching, but after reading through [practical react-query](https://tkdodo.eu/blog/practical-react-query) I'm wondering if that might not be a better fit.
-I started the series with [react-query as a state manager](https://tkdodo.eu/blog/react-query-as-a-state-manager) and was hooked, and promptly went back to the beginning.
+I started the series with [react-query as a state manager](https://tkdodo.eu/blog/react-query-as-a-state-manager) and was hooked (no pun intended!), and promptly went back to the beginning to complete the series.

 ## Development